CapraLab/cosmis/README.md

 ### cosmis
 The `cosmis` folder contains utility code that the top level cosmis code `cosmis.py`, `cosmis_batch.py`, and `cosmis_sp.py` depend on.

-### fig_scripts
+### figure-code-data
-The `fig_scripts` folder contains standlone R code that can be run to reproduce figures in the main text and supplementary document of the manuscript.
+The `figure-code-data` folder contains standlone R code that can be run to reproduce figures in the main text and supplementary document of the manuscript.

-### data
-The `data` folder constains all raw and processed data that code in the `fig_scripts` will load to reproduce the figures.

-### scores
+### cosmis-scores
-The `scores` folder constains precomputed scores for all 16,533 proteins of the human reference proteome currently covered by the framework.
+The `cosmis-scores` folder constains precomputed scores for all 16,533 proteins of the human reference proteome currently covered by the framework.

 ### scripts
 The `scripts` folder contains all scripts written in Python that were called to obtain processed datasets in the `data` folder.